Blockchain Technology and Cosmos

 On October 31, 2008, an individual or group calling itself Satoshi Nakamoto proposed a P2P network for a digital currency, calling it Bitcoin.
 Bitcoin introduced a novel consensus mechanism, now referred to as Nakamoto Consensus, that uses Proof-of-Work (PoW) to enable nodes to reach agreement in a decentralized network.
 It became possible to send online payments directly between parties independent of financial institutions and trusted third parties.
 Bitcoin became the first public, decentralized payment application.

 Want to look closer at the initial proposition of Bitcoin?
-Take a look at the Bitcoin Whitepaper (opens new window)
+See the original Bitcoin Whitepaper (opens new window)

 Bitcoin uses PoW to achieve Byzantine Fault-Tolerance (BFT) which enables decentralized, trustless networks to function even with malfunctioning or malicious nodes present.
-It is best described as a cryptographic puzzle solved by a network's node called a miner.
+It is best described as a cryptographic puzzle solved by a network node called a "miner".
 The puzzle is a task of pre-defined, arbitrary difficulty.
-At the current scale of the networks using PoW, the outcome is akin to a lottery with a single winning node.
+At the current scale of the networks using PoW, the outcome is akin to a lottery with a single winning ticket, the successful miner node.

-In most PoW systems the task consists of a search for an unknown, random number - a nonce.
-For it to be a winning nonce, the result combined with ordered transactions in a block ought to be a hash value matching pre-defined criteria.
+In most PoW systems, the task consists of a search for an unknown random number - a "nonce".
+To be a winning nonce, when it is combined with ordered transactions in a block the result is a hash value matching pre-defined criteria.
 Finding the nonce is evidence of considerable effort or work invested in the search.
 Each node uses its computing power in a race to solve the puzzle first and win the right to author the latest block.

-Financial incentives are in play: The node that first announces a solution receives a reward.
-Through the rewards, the network's native currency is issued and nodes are encouraged to investment computing power into solving the task.
+Financial incentives are in play: the node that first announces a solution receives a reward.
+Through these rewards the network's native currency is issued and nodes are encouraged to invest computing power into solving the task.
 Network security scales with computing power; more investment leads to a more secure PoW network.

-After the introduction of Bitcoin, several so-called public chains came into being, the first being Ethereum in 2013.
-These general-purpose blockchains are aimed at providing a decentralized network that allows the implementation of a variety of use cases.
+After the introduction of Bitcoin, several so-called "public chains" came into being, the first of which was Ethereum in 2013.
+These general-purpose blockchains aim to provide a decentralized network that allows the implementation of a variety of use cases.

-Ethereum is a public blockchain with smart contract functionality enabling applications based on self-executing, self-enforcing, and self-verifying account holding objects.
+Ethereum is a public blockchain with smart contract functionality that enables applications based on self-executing, self-enforcing, and self-verifying account holding objects.
 It can be seen as a response to the difficulties of developing applications on Bitcoin.

-With Ethereum the application layer of the chain took the form of a virtual machine called the Ethereum Virtual Machine (EVM).
-The EVM runs smart contracts, thereby providing a single chain on which to deploy all sorts of programs.
+With Ethereum, the application layer of the chain took the form of a virtual machine called the Ethereum Virtual Machine (EVM).
+The EVM runs smart contracts, providing a single chain on which to deploy all sorts of programs.
 Despite its many benefits, the EVM is a sandbox that delineates the range of implementable use cases.
-Simplistic and some complex use cases can be implemented with it but are nonetheless limited regarding design and efficiency by the limitations of the sandbox.
+Simplistic (and sometimes complex) use cases can be implemented with it but are nonetheless limited regarding design and efficiency by the limitations of the sandbox.
 Additionally, developers are limited to programming languages that are tailored to the EVM.

 State finality is an additional concern.
 Finality describes whether and when committed blocks with transactions can no longer be reverted/revoked.
 It is important to differentiate between probabilistic and absolute finality.

-This is different from PoW networks, where the total hashing capacity is unknown and can only be estimated by a combination of the puzzle's difficulty and the speed at which new blocks are issued.
-To add or remove hashing capacity all it takes is to turn on or off machines.
-When hashing capacity is removed too abruptly, it results in a drop in the network transaction throughput as blocks suddenly fail to be issued around the target interval.
+This is different from PoW networks, where the total hashing capacity is unknown; it can only be estimated by a combination of the puzzle's difficulty and the speed at which new blocks are issued.
+Hashing capacity can be added or removed simply by turning machines on or off.
+When hashing capacity is removed too abruptly it results in a drop in the network transaction throughput, as blocks suddenly fail to be issued around the target interval.

-Given the features of existing public blockchain projects and the requirements for privacy in certain industries a push towards private, or managed, chains followed.
+Given the features of existing public blockchain projects and the requirements for privacy in certain industries, a push towards private, or managed, chains followed.
 Private distributed ledgers are blockchains with access barriers and sophisticated permission management.
-Platforms for permissioned networks such as R3's Corda and the Hyperledger Project's Hyperledger Fabric from the Linux Foundation are examples.
+Examples include platforms for permissioned networks, such as R3's Corda and the Hyperledger Project's Hyperledger Fabric from the Linux Foundation.